 FIGURE 3.
-DSC oxidation (DSC using heat flow and temperature) of Thymus leucospermus pure extracts and encapsulated in liposomes.
+DSC oxidation (DSC-heat flow/temperature) of Thymus leucospermus pure extracts and encapsulated in liposomes.
 Values are means of triplicate determinations.

 DSC.
 A Perkin Elmer DSC-6 calorimeter (Perkin Elmer Corp., Norwalk, Conn.) was used to study the phase transition characteristics of MLV liposomes and the oxidation stability of the samples.